 A stick of cinnamon – tree derived! – and some orange zest for flavouring brought my Tu B’Shevat tally up to nine, and some coconut yogurt when serving nudged it to ten.
 I think we’ll have to enjoy some fresh fruits alongside, and maybe a sprinkling of chopped almonds and pistachios, to get all the way to 15.

 Whether you choose to celebrate with fresh fruits or with dried, or with a combination of the two, I wish you a very happy Tu B’Shevat!
-May the festival be as sweet as Grandma’s compote.
+May the festival be as sweet as Grandma’s dried fruit compote.

 If you’d like deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe. (of course, I’ll never pass on your email address to anyone.)